 Claim denials are a problem that every eyecare practice faces.
-And, claim denials are also one of the most important things for your practice to pay attention to because they directly affect your practice revenue.
+These claim denials are also one of the most important things for your practice to pay attention to because they directly affect your revenue.
 If you are leaving denied claims out to dry you're losing easy money on your reimbursements that your practice has earned.

 Today, we want to talk about the type of denied claim that is very likely the most common type of claim denial that most eyecare practices face: duplicate claims.